comdarksider/PixelmonFashion/README.md

-# PixelmonFashion
+# Example Mod
-Armor and equipment in pokemon all cartoon.
+Armor and equipment and block and obj item and obj block